-One of those moments was when the nurse brought my son into me hours after I gave birth to him.
-That was almost 15 years ago now… Remember how I told you before about that blinking problem I have (you can read about that here)?
+Do you have certain moments in your life you will never forget?
+One of those moments was when the nurse brought my son to me hours after I gave birth to him.
+That was almost 15 years ago now, when parenting teens was a distant thought.

-I remember thinking during those first few years of being a parent just how physically, mentally and emotionally draining those days were.
-I also remember looking wistfully at people who had teens and thinking how much easier they probably had it since their kids were older and more self sufficient.
+I remember thinking during those early parenting years how physically, mentally and emotionally draining the days were.
+I looked at people who had teens and thought how much easier they had it.
+Or so I thought, since their kids were older and more self sufficient.

 What I can’t figure out is why there aren’t those same type of support groups for when you have teens.

 Despite the ups, downs, growing pains and frustrations of this stage of parenting, it can also be pretty amazing.